Click here to see more results

 General travel safety

-Costa Rica is a tropical country that offers an endless supply of nature and adventure tours.
-If you know you’ll be active during your trip, bring the right equipment, apparel, and accessories to suit.
-If you plan to hike, bring comfortable shoes, long pants, socks, and band-aids.
-If you plan to raft, zipline, or go canyoneering, bring strap-on shoes (flip-flops are not permitted) and clothing you’ll feel comfortable wearing while also donning equipment (e.g., waist harnesses, life jackets, helmets).
-Bring insect repellent, sunscreen, and a long-sleeve shirt to protect you from direct sunbeams).
-While cuts, bites, blisters, and sunburn can harm you while you travel, each can be avoided by planning ahead and packing smartly.
+Costa Rica is a tropical country that delivers an endless supply of nature and adventure tours.
+If you know you’ll be active during your trip, bring the right equipment, apparel, and accessories from home to safely execute your desired activities.
+If you plan to hike, bring comfortable shoes, long pants, socks, band-aids, a hat, and insect repellent.
+(See above for repellent product suggestions.)
+If you plan to raft, zipline, or go canyoning, bring strap-on shoes (flip-flops are not permitted) and clothing you’ll feel comfortable wearing under equipment (e.g., waist harnesses, lifejackets, helmets).
+If you merely want to lay out on a beach, bring sunscreen, sunglasses, a hat, a long-sleeve shirt, a towel, a reusable water bottle, and a waterproof container that you can use to carry valuables into the water with you.
+A lot of travel mistakes can be avoided by planning for activities and potential problems in advance, so make it a priority to pack mindfully and thoroughly for your Costa Rica trip.

 For help deciding which items you should bring to Costa Rica, check out our related blog post: